 The basics of our organization.

-A key activity that began in 2021 is an ongoing months-long conference/seminar about free, decentralized networks.
-Another good place to participate is the forum, which specializes in relatively long-form discussion about decentralizing the Internet but particularly about decentralizing encyclopedia articles.
+A key activity that began in 2021 was an months-long conference/seminar about free, decentralized networks.
+A good place we recommend to participate is our Slack group and the forum, which specializes in relatively long-form discussion about decentralizing the Internet but particularly about decentralizing encyclopedia articles.
 We’re also working on a number of active projects you might be able to help us with.

 The Knowledge Standards Foundation was founded in September 2019 by Wikipedia ex-founder Larry Sanger and a growing team.
 We are located in central Ohio and are a 501(c)(3) nonprofit organization.
 We are very serious indeed about our founding principles.

 We will take donations only from individuals and foundations (not for-profit corporations or governments), and we will carefully review the sourcing of any large donations.
 We are also committed to keeping the encyclosphere every bit as politically neutral as the blogosphere or the DNS (website naming and locating) system.